How Mattis reached his breaking point — and decided to speak out against Trump

 First, on a call with Trump, administration officials and governors, Esper said that the sooner that authorities could “dominate the battlespace” in their cities, the sooner things could return to normal.
 A recording of that call leaked to the media within hours.

-Then Esper and Milley walked with Trump from the White House to nearby St. John’s Episcopal Church, which had been damaged in a fire started during protests, minutes after federal authorities rushed at demonstrators with shields and batons.
+Then, minutes after federal authorities rushed at demonstrators with shields and batons, Esper and Milley walked with Trump from the White House to St. John’s Episcopal Church, which had been damaged in a fire started during protests.

 The White House quickly packaged the scene into a video set to triumphant music.

-The following day, the Pentagon announced that it was deploying 1,600 active-duty troops to the D.C. region, including infantrymen.
+The following day, the Pentagon announced that it was deploying 1,600 active-duty troops to the Washington area, including infantrymen.
 That decision was reversed by Esper this week, halted for a day amid the tension and then continued Thursday night.

 Mattis was especially irked by Milley’s presence at Lafayette Square.
 The two men’s relationship had soured shortly before Mattis resigned, according to people with knowledge of the episode.

-At the time, Milley was serving as the Army’s top general, and he asked Mattis if he could speak with Trump to seek a new role as chief of U.S. European Command and the supreme allied commander of Europe for NATO.
+At the time, Milley was serving as the Army’s top general, and he asked Mattis if he could speak with Trump to seek a new role as chief of the U.S. European Command and the supreme allied commander of Europe for NATO.
 After the meeting, the president chose Milley as the new chairman of the Joint Chiefs of Staff, bypassing Mattis’s recommendation of the Air Force’s top officer.
 Mattis believed Milley had misled him and lobbied for the job; Milley told aides that he and Trump hit it off and that Trump simply offered it.

 Amid this week’s furor, some Pentagon officials have privately acknowledged that it was a mistake for Esper and Milley to appear with Trump on Monday evening after the protesters had been forcefully cleared away.